strathausen/blog/articles/nodecopter_2013.md

 <a href="http://www.nodecopter.com/2013/berlin/sept-13">nodecopter</a> event with my friend
 <a href="https://njh.eu">vog</a>.

-The venue was an old church boasting huge windows providing us with lots of light and space for the day.
+The venue was an old church boasting huge windows, providing us with lots of light and space for the day.

 Our idea was to control a <a href="http://ardrone2.parrot.com">Parrot AR.Drone</a>